 Cheer ‘Intifada’ (Fef Films Photo)

-Friends of Simon Wiesenthal Center is here to counter anti-Semitism, hate, and intolerance through education and advocacy.
+Friends of Simon Wiesenthal Center for Holocaust Studies (FSWC) is looking for student ambassadors on campuses across Canada.
+FSWC exists to counter anti-Semitism, hate, and intolerance through education and advocacy.
 We aim to promote tolerance, justice, and human rights, and work to keep the memory of the Holocaust alive through education.

 To get involved with FSWC, email firstname.lastname@example.org.